Positive Organisational Psychology Practitioner Diploma (Level 5)

 - Supervisor calls & email support for project delivery (Module 3)

 - Access to upcoming open webinar lectures (also recorded)

 - Access to past open webinar lecture recordings

-You will also receive certification on successful completion of the course within 2 years* and 1 year of complimentary PPG Professional Membership on graduation.
+You will also receive certification on successful completion of the course* and one year of complimentary PPG Professional Membership on graduation.

 The course will provide you with written and oral teaching points, and links to open access journal articles and other online resources that are freely available.
 You will also be taught how to find these resources yourself.

 We recognise that some students may wish to purchase textbooks on Positive Psychology to supplement their learning resources.
 If you wish to budget in advance for this, we recommend setting aside a further £50-£100.

 *The course fee must be fully paid prior to certification.
 Should you need to extend your study period beyond 2 years, course extension fees may apply.

 Accelerated Route 1 (Level 5+ Executive Coaches & Organisational Psychologists)

 Qualified and experienced Level 5+ Executive Coaches and Organisational Psychologists may apply for an accelerated version of this course and complete Modules 1 and 3.
 You will not be required to complete Module 2 but will have access to the learning content.